 Apart from the wasted hours, it’s virtually impossible to verify these details without software.
 Not to mention that international third parties have totally different data points and supplier risks to manage, leading to confusion and further roadblocks.

-Working for electronic payments only (not checks), Trustpair ensures that businesses can be confident in the transfers they make.
+Working for electronic transactions only (not checks), Trustpair ensures that businesses can be confident in the transfers they make.
 Pay to the right supplier with the correct amount, and block the efforts of fraudsters to commit wire transfer fraud.

 Learn more about how to prevent payment fraud in our latest fraud study!